 If you’re buying a third-party subwoofer, you’ll need to make sure it’s compatible with your subwoofer first.
 That’s why it’s always easier to just go with the same brands for all surround speakers.

-Soundbars like the aforementioned Sonos Arc, and the Sennheiser Ambeo Soundbar can power through dense, layered low-end without the need for a subwoofer thanks to strong calibrated channels designed specifically to handle bass and sub-bass.
+Soundbars like the aforementioned Sonos Arc and the Sennheiser Ambeo Soundbar can power through dense, layered low-end without the need for a subwoofer thanks to strong calibrated channels designed specifically to handle bass and sub-bass.

 You’ll want your soundbar to have plenty of options when it comes to maximising bandwidth and speed, so it can better juice your TV’s audio and express it as close to native as possible.

 First, check if any one of your TV’s HDMI inputs supports HDMI 2.1 – many of the newer TVs, like the gaming specific TVs, are starting to implement this.
-The benefit here is that HDMI 2.1 features HDMI eARC support (the new generation of HDMI Arc), significantly improving bandwidth and speed to allow your TV to transmit high quality audio to your soundbar, making it much easier to maximise high bitrate audio formats like Dolby Atmos and DTS:X – the two standards when it comes to advanced surround sound formats right now.
+The benefit here is that HDMI 2.1 features HDMI eARC support (the new generation of HDMI Arc), significantly improving bandwidth and speed to allow your TV to transmit high-quality audio to your soundbar, making it much easier to maximise high bitrate audio formats like Dolby Atmos and DTS:X – the two standards when it comes to advanced surround sound formats right now.

 Most soundbars also include an optical output, which is a healthy alternative to any HDMI input.
-Compared to your standard HDMI Arc, Optical is typically less flexible with less features.
+Compared to your standard HDMI Arc, Optical is typically less flexible with fewer features.
 But it’s still a solid option if your TV doesn’t have the latest HDMI specifications.

-You’ll also want wireless connectivity as well, so look for a smart soundbar that supports Wi Fi, Bluetooth, and streaming standards like Apple Airplay 2, as well as digital assistants like Google Assistant, and Amazon Alexa.
+You’ll also want wireless connectivity as well, so look for a smart soundbar that supports Wi-Fi, Bluetooth, and streaming standards like Apple Airplay 2, as well as digital assistants like Google Assistant, and Amazon Alexa.
 Fortunately, it’s hard to find even a mid-range smart soundbar these days that doesn’t try to offer all of these options, both so you can control the soundbar remotely and switch it on/off with the TV (as opposed to separately from the TV).

-Whole-Home Audio – Wi Fi & Bluetooth Streaming
+Whole-Home Audio: Wi-Fi & Bluetooth Streaming

 All soundbars will come in different shapes and sizes, some with sexy rounded edges, others with boxy edges.
 Most people prefer to get a soundbar that’s roughly the same length as their TV since it looks better.
-This largely depends on whether your TV is going to be on a stand, or fixed onto a wall.
+This largely depends on whether your TV is going to be on a stand or fixed onto a wall.
 You’ve got a bit more freedom if the latter, but if you’re going with a stand you’re going to want to pay attention to the soundbar’s height.
 You aren’t going to want a soundbar that blocks any IR sensor on the TV, for example.

 Supported Audio Formats

 To make it all a bit easier for you, consider Dolby Atmos and DTS: X as the gold-standard 4K HDR audio formats out right now.
 Most new streaming content is going to support either one, with Dolby Atmos being the most popular.
-And for that, you’ll need at least 5-channel soundbar (more on channels below) that features upward firing speakers that bounce sound off the ceiling to add a dimension of height and width to the sound.
+And for that, you’ll need at least a 5-channel soundbar (more on channels below) that features upward-firing speakers that bounce sound off the ceiling to add a dimension of height and width to the sound.
 This creates a wider soundstage where explosions could sound like they’re happening all around you, and helicopters could sound like they’ve just flown overhead – theoretically, anyway.

-How To Position A Soundbar
+How Do I Position A Soundbar?

 A good soundbar needs the right setting.
 You’ll need to think carefully about how to maximise your room so the soundbar has enough surfaces to work with.
-Don’t just buy a soundbar that matches the width of your television – it may be aesthetically pleasing, but isn’t necessarily acting as a function of your room’s specific dimensions.
+Don’t just buy a soundbar that matches the width of your television – it may be aesthetically pleasing but isn’t necessarily acting as a function of your room’s specific dimensions.